Mitrandir-main/circle-of-style-dido/NOTES.md

 3. filteredProducts constant should be a state.
 4. Product Card hoover feels strange
 5. Static props in index.tsx are not used in products page
+6. Way of tracking state of fetch request, loading, error, etc.

 Issues Fixed